 Cervical epidurals are performed to treat pain in the neck, head, and arms.
 This is usually done after other approaches such as ice, medications, and physical therapy fail.

-It is conducted under local anesthesia so the patient can tell the doctor what you he or she is feeling.
-When each disc is injected the patient is asked if there is any pain, where it is, and if it’s in the same area as the usual pain.
+It is conducted under local anesthesia so the patient can tell the doctor what they are feeling.
+Then, when each disc is injected, the patient is asked if there is any pain, where it is, and if it’s in the same area as the usual pain.

 Back pain caused by pressure on the nerve root can be treated by disc decompression.
 It is accomplished by removing the disc nucleus while preserving the disc strength.

 The X-Ray guided procedure takes between 30-45 minutes to perform.
-The patient is given a local anesthesia and the choice of sedation to relax.
-After 1-3 hours of recovery the patient can go home.
+First, the patient is given local anesthesia and the choice of sedation to relax.
+After 1-3 hours of recovery, the patient can go home.
 People can usually resume daily activities in about a week.

 Intercostal Nerve Block

-People who suffer with pain in the chest area that is caused by shingles or a surgical incision are often given an intercostal nerve block.
+People who suffer from pain in the chest area caused by shingles or a surgical incision are often given an intercostal nerve block.
 The intercostal nerves are situated under each rib.
-If one of these nerves or the surrounding tissue gets irritated or inflamed they can cause pain.
+If one of these nerves or the surrounding tissue gets irritated or inflamed, it can cause pain.

-The intercostal nerve block contains a steroid medication and local anesthetic which reduce the inflammation thus alleviating the pain.
+The intercostal nerve block contains a steroid medication and local anesthetic, reducing inflammation, thus alleviating the pain.
 These blocks also can help determine the exact source of the pain.

 Lumbar Epidural Steroid Injection

-This is a treatment for various forms of lower back and leg pain that are used when other non-surgical approaches have been unsuccessful in reducing pain.
+This is a treatment for various forms of lower back and leg pain used when other non-surgical approaches have been unsuccessful in reducing pain.

-After the exact location of where the nerve roots are being squeezed is determined (by imaging tests or computed tomography), in injection containing a corticosteroid is administered.
-This serves to reduce the swelling and inflammation which then relieves the pain.
+After the exact location of where the nerve roots are being squeezed is determined (by imaging tests or computed tomography), an injection containing a corticosteroid is administered.
+This serves to reduce the swelling and inflammation, which then relieves the pain.

 The average time for pain relief is about 2-4 weeks.
-Some people have gotten enough relief that they were able to delay or no longer need surgery.
+However, some people have gotten enough relief that they could delay or no longer need surgery.

-These injections may be given more than once; however, most experts recommend a maximum number of injections be 3 in a 12-month period.
+These injections may be given more than once; however, most experts recommend a maximum number of injections be 3 in 12 months.

 Occipital Nerve Block

-This procedure is indicated for patients who suffer with pain that occurs primarily at the back of the head, but there is some success with patients who get migraines and cluster headaches.
+This procedure is indicated for patients who suffer from pain that occurs primarily at the back of the head, but there is some success with patients who get migraines and cluster headaches.

 A steroid or other medication is injected around the greater and lesser occipital nerves that are just above the neck area.
-This reduces the swelling and inflammation which reduces the pain and other associated symptoms.
+This reduces swelling and inflammation, which reduces the pain and other associated symptoms.

 The amount of injections needed varies from individual to individual.
-Occipital nerve blocks are not recommended for individuals on blood thinning medications, or those with poorly controlled diabetes or heart disease.
+Occipital nerve blocks are not recommended for individuals on blood-thinning medications, those with poorly controlled diabetes, or heart disease.

 Stellate Ganglion Block

-Patients suffering from pain the head, neck, upper arm, or upper chest may be candidates for a stellate ganglion block.
-The stellate ganglion is a group of nerves on either side of the voice box in the neck.
+Patients suffering from pain in the head, neck, upper arm, or upper chest may be candidates for a stellate ganglion block.
+A stellate ganglion is a group of nerves on either side of the voice box in the neck.